With Plyometric Golf Fitness Training, You Can Develop the Power Needed to Drive Your Ball Farther!

 Plyometric golf fitness movements, in which a muscle is loaded and then contracted in rapid sequence, use the strength and elasticity of your muscles to allow you to hit the ball harder for more distance.
 Plyometrics in your golf fitness training is used to increase the speed or force of your muscular contractions providing you the explosiveness you need to increase the length of your drives with more efficiency and less effort.

-A good analogy of a plyometric exercise is a rubber band.
-When you pull back or stretch a rubber band there exists the potential for a quick and powerful return to it’s original length.
+When you pull back or stretch a rubber band, there exists the potential for a quick and powerful return to it’s original length.
 Your muscles work the same way.
-By training your muscles to make this “rebound” movement as quickly as possible the speed and power generated translates into club head speed and longer drives.
+By training your muscles to make this “rebound” movement as quickly as possible, the speed and power generated translates into club head speed and longer drives.

 One of the more rewarding moments in golf is when you hit the perfect long drive off the first tee for your buddies and everyone one behind you to see and admire.
 There are several elements that make that beautiful drive possible.
 One of them is Power.
 That is why plyometric training should be a part of your golf fitness training.